Marriages and civil partnerships: Giving notice

 - Please be advised that all our advice may be subject to change without notice

-Notice of marriage / civil partnership appointments are available on a case by case basis.
-Priority will be given to those couples with ceremonies booked for 2020.
+Notice of marriage / civil partnership appointments are available on a case by case basis and priority will be given by ceremony date.

 Anyone who has already made a booking may contact Denbighshire Registration Service by emailing: firstname.lastname@example.org